Tlacolula, San Jerónimo Tlacochahuaya & Yagul Day Trip - Photo 1

 Tlacolula, San Jerónimo Tlacochahuaya & Yagul Day Trip

-Next, we will visit the Municipal Presidency of San Jerónimo Tlacochahuaya Palace, known for its impressive portico and decorative arches.
+Next, we'll visit the Municipal Presidency of San Jerónimo Tlacochahuaya Palace, notable for its portico and decorative arches.

-The trip continues to the Yagul archaeological site, where you'll see mural paintings in tombs, the remains of a ceremonial center, the largest ball game in Oaxaca, and a hilltop fortress dating back to 500 BC.
+We will proceed to the Yagul archaeological site, where we will observe mural paintings in tombs, the remains of a ceremonial center, the largest ball game in Oaxaca, and a hilltop fortress believed to date back to 500 BC.

-Our final stop will be the Tlacolula de Matamoros market to engage with local Oaxacan merchants.
-You'll learn about market traditions, observe bartering, and hear the Zapotec language.
-There will also be opportunities to try local sorbet and charcoal-grilled meats.
+Our final stop will be the Tlacolula de Matamoros market, where we will engage with local Oaxacan merchants, learn about market traditions, and observe bartering practices.
+You will have the opportunity to sample local sorbet and famous charcoal-grilled meats.

-Finally, we will return to your hotel in Oaxaca, arriving at approximately 2:30 pm.
+We will return to your hotel in Oaxaca by 2:30 pm.

 Included